 In any part of your life, you may have heard about the term BIOS and UEFI or you have heard but you have not to deal with it or even you are not familiar with it then you are in right place.
-In this article, I will in-depth explained that technology.
+In this article, I will in-depth explained the technology.
 So, let's start.

 BIOS stands for Basic Input Output System.
 It is a system firmware that comes prebuilt with a motherboard by the manufacturer.
 It starts doing its work just after you power on your PC.

 It is the first popular system firmware introduced by IBM for its CP/M OS in 1975 AD.

 BIOS is an important part of the CPU.
 When you power on your computer at first the Processor starts doing its work, and at first, the processor calls BIOS firmware, and BIOS gets activated and BIOS will do POST checked to initialize and identify the hardware like hard disks, RAM, peripheral devices, GPU, DMA Controllers and many more.
 And if all is ok then BIOS will load the first sector of each storage device and loads in memory and scan for valid MBR.
 If the master boot record(MBR) is found then it will execute the boot loader low-level code present in MBR, which allows the user to select a partition to boot from.
 If not found first, it proceeds to the next device in the boot order (set in BIOS).
 If no MBR is found then will give an error like "please insert the disk".
 If found then will hand over full control to OS and BIOS will go to sleep mode.

 It is also called legacy BIOS or normal BIOS.